-Each Relief Team has a Team Leader who is a member of the sponsoring local service organization or church.
-The Team Leader supervises the Team and coordinates with the Victim Relief Chapter for all the Team’s training and service work.
+Each Victim Relief Team is made up of volunteers from local humanitarian and service organizations.
+Each Relief Team has a Team Leader who is a member of the sponsoring local service organization.
+The Team Leader supervises the Team and coordinates with the Victim Relief national office for all the Team’s training and service work.

-The sponsoring of a Relief Team gives a local service organization or church the ability to not only identify and minister to the needs of the local community, but also to be prepared to quickly and effectively respond to the needs of victims of disasters or terrorism around the world.
+The sponsoring of a Relief Team gives a local service organization the ability to identify the disaster victims’ needs and be prepared to quickly and effectively respond to the needs of these victims of disasters or terrorism around the world.